Hand Clinical Research Fellowship

 The Hand Clinical Research Fellow’s responsibilities include developing hypotheses, writing grant proposals and IRB protocols, gathering data, performing anatomical dissections, performing statistical analyses, consenting patients for research, maintaining surgeon REDCap databases, and writing manuscripts for publication.

-Although no formal bio-statistical or clinical research training is funded through the fellowship, the Hand Clinical Research Fellows gain on-the-job training from residents and previous fellows who are accomplished academic researchers in plastic surgery.
+Although no formal bio-statistical or clinical research training is funded through the research fellowship, the Hand Clinical Research Fellows gain on-the-job training from residents and previous hand research fellows who are accomplished academic researchers in plastic surgery.
 The fast-paced environment and abundance of practical training leaves Hand Clinical Research Fellows with a robust knowledge of the current state of academic literature in pediatric hand surgery, as well as an ability to effectively analyze data in the literature, develop new ideas, and learn bio-statistical analysis.

 Throughout the year, the Hand Research Fellow will primarily work under the direction of Dr. Shaun Mendenhall on clinical research projects.
-The Fellow will also assist on projects with hand surgeons Dr. Benjamin Chang, Dr. Ines Lin, Dr. Apurva Shah, and Dr. Robert Carrigan.
+The Hand Research Fellow will also assist on projects with hand surgeons Dr. Benjamin Chang, Dr. Ines Lin, Dr. Apurva Shah, and Dr. Robert Carrigan.
 Many of the projects will be submitted to high-impact plastic surgery, orthopaedic surgery, and hand surgery journals.
-A primary goal of the fellowship is to learn to create reproducible and scientifically valid data in a collaborative environment, thereby setting the foundation for many of the skills needed throughout an academic career.
+A primary goal of the hand research fellowship is to learn to create reproducible and scientifically valid data in a collaborative environment, thereby setting the foundation for many of the skills needed throughout an academic career.

 The Hand Clinical Research Fellow is invited to be an active participant in the outpatient clinical program in the Division of Plastic, Reconstructive and Oral Surgery.
 At weekly outpatient clinics, they may observe how to manage congenital upper limb differences and hand trauma cases.
 They are also welcome to shadow in the operating room at CHOP and affiliated sites.